 Professional Instructional Development Support:

-Villanova faculty will receive $600 stipend; I.e., $300 upon CRI completion, $300 upon final syllabus review.
-Also, faculty will be provided access to an electronic copy of Making Learning-Centered Teaching Work by Phyllis Blumberg and resources to successfully complete the redesign of their course.
+Faculty will receive $600 stipend; I.e., $300 upon CRI completion, $300 upon final syllabus review.
+Also, faculty will have access to an electronic copy of Making Learning-Centered Teaching Work by Phyllis Blumberg and resources to successfully complete the redesign of their course.